Obituaries

 Obituary For Audrey Frances Binder

 Audrey was a consummate teacher.
 She attended Normal College in Truro and began her career at the age of 18 in a one room schoolhouse in Point Tupper.
 After taking time to raise a family, she returned to teaching at Hammonds Plains Consolidated School where she remained for 26 years.
 During this time she acquired her Bachelor of Education from Mount Saint Vincent University as a mature student.
 Her greatest lessons, however, were taught through her daily actions and words, her generosity of spirit and her exemplary kindness.
+Everyone who met her recognised the exceptional person she was.

 Audrey cherished time spent with family and was the proverbial glue hosting all major celebrations.
 Until the onset of her decline, she remained a lover of life and was blessed with good health and boundless energy for which she regularly expressed gratitude.